MDP-Studio/secure-voting-platform/README.md

 - **Auto-initialization:** Tables are created automatically when the app starts
 - **Demo Data:** `run_demo.py` creates:
   - 1 demo user (username: `demo`, password: `password`)
-  - 2 sample candidates (Alice Johnson and Bob Smith for Mayor)
+  - 2 sample candidates for Mayor position (Alice Johnson and Bob Smith)

+**Note:** This is a simplified setup for the early phase of the university project.
+The current model only includes basic candidate information (name and position).

 #### Alternative Database Setup